ResearchComputing/Documentation/docs/software/llms.md

 #### Dowloading models

 ::::{dropdown} Show

+In order to install models from Hugging Face, you will need to create an account using <https://huggingface.co/join>.
+Once you have an account, you will then need to generate a token for our system using the documentation provided under the [User access tokens](https://huggingface.co/docs/hub/en/security-tokens#user-access-tokens) page.
+If you only intend to install publicly available models and data, then usually read permissions are sufficient for the token.

 At this point, all necessary libraries should be installed in either your custom environment or CURC's provided environmenmt.
 We can now proceed with installing the LLMs we would like to run.
 If you are using our Transformers model, your model path automatically points to CURC's models (see [Accessing stored LLMs on CURC](#accessing-stored-llms-on-curc) for more information).
 If you would like to install your own models, be sure to